Availability: 24 hours, 7 days a week. (Monday-Friday, 9am-6pm with "CyTOF-Setup.")

-Overview: The Fluidigm CyTOF is a mass spectrometry cytometer analyzer capable of generating data of 44 parameters for each event passing through the detector.
+Overview: The Fluidigm CyTOF is a mass spectrometry cytometer analyzer capable of generating data of 48 parameters for each event passing through the detector.
 As more reagents are tested and developed, the goal will be over 50 parameters.

 The workflow and operation are very similar to flow cytometry, but rather than using fluorescence, elemental tags are utilized.
 Analysis occurs in the Time-of-Flight (TOF) chamber, allowing detection of over 40 different parameters simultaneously.
 It is capable of analysis rates of up to 500 events per second.
 This analysis instrument provides a more shotgun like approach and can be very useful if you have limited sample, and wanted to extract as much information as possible, allowing you to discover markers you would never thought that would be linked.
 With appropriate markers, information on dynamic changes to cell populations in disease progression, therapeutic treatment, stable remission, or relapse can be compared.
 With Palladium isotope barcoding, up to 20 different samples can be antibody stained within a single tube for direct comparison of expression levels.
 In addition, relative mRNA transcription levels of a selected number of genes can also be analyzed.
 Once markers of interest have been identified, it would be recommended to shift to more standard flow cytometry techniques to examine your cells of interest further as some markers might not be necessary.
 It is operated using CyTOF Acquisition Software and is available for all labs to use.
 A Super Sampler unit is available to boost sample recovery and speed up acquisition time.

 The figure to the right provides a brief summary on how mass cytometry works.
 A liquid sample containing cells labeled with antibodies tagged with heavy metal isotope conjugated probes (A) are introduced into a nebulizer creating an aerosol (B) which is directed towards a plasma torch (C) where the cells are vaporized.
 Low mass ions are removed (D), and the ion cloud enters the TOF chamber where probes are separated based on their mass to charge ratio as they accelerate towards the detector (E).
 The time-resolved detector measures a mass spectrum that represents the identity and quantity of each isotopic probe on a per-cell basis (F).
 Data is generated in FCS format (G) and can be analyzed using third party software (H).